FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 kubectl -n ferretdb exec -it postgres-0 -c postgres-util -- psql ferretdb
 ```

-Once you’re in, set the `search_path` to the `ferretdb` database and then check out the tables in the database.
+Once you're in, set the `search_path` to the `ferretdb` database and then check out the tables in the database.
 FerretDB stores the data as JSONB.

 ```psql
 ferretdb=# SET SEARCH_PATH TO ferretdb;